biocatchltd/Heksher/docs/setting_types.rst

 Type Order
 ----------

-In some cases, it is useful to be able to specify an order over setting types.
-For example when we want to safely change setting's type.
+Setting types have a partial ordering over them.
+This when we want to safely change a setting's type.
 We say that type A is a supertype of type B if every value that can be stored in type B can also be stored in type A. This will help us when :ref:`declaring settings <api:POST /api/v1/settings/declare>`.

 Examples: